• Recipes

 What Are Pixie Tangerines?

-Pixie Tangerines, also known as Pixie Mandarins or Ojai pixie tangerines, are a type of seedless, easy-to-peel citrus fruit.
-They're a hybrid variety, combining the best qualities of King and Dancy Mandarins.
+Pixie Tangerines, also known as Pixie Mandarins or Ojai Pixie Tangerines, are seedless, easy-to-peel citrus fruits.
+They are a hybrid of King and Dancy Mandarins.
+With a sweet, tangy flavor and vibrant orange color, they make a perfect snack or addition to various dishes.

 Taste and Texture